5 Common Mistakes of First-Time Homebuyers – and How to Avoid Them

 Mistake #2: Overlooking additional expenses

 Homeownership comes with a litany of expenses beyond the mortgage payment.
 From taxes and homeowner’s insurance to home furnishings, rookie homebuyers who neglect to account for additional expenses can quickly find themselves stretched thin.

-- Avoid it: Gather information on local taxes, get quotes on insurance and closing costs, and create a realistic budget for home goods and maintenance needs.
+Gather information on local taxes, get quotes on insurance and closing costs, and create a realistic budget for home goods and maintenance needs.

 Mistake #3: Compromising on the important things

 First-time buyers frequently fall into the trap of insisting on having everything or letting rather trivial wish-list items derail an otherwise promising deal.
 It’s important to know what really matters and the true non-negotiables.

 Compromise is commonplace in homebuying, so create a list of wants and needs and prioritize accordingly.
 Then, honor that list while exploring homes.